Understanding the Difference Between Needs and Wants

-One of the most basic concepts when it comes to saving money is that we must learn how to determine our wants vs. our needs.
+One of the most basic concepts when it comes to saving money is that we must learn how to determine our needs and wants.
 No matter where you seek financial advice, you’ll see or hear that seemingly simple concept over and over again.

 At first glance, it does seem simple.
 Our needs are the things we must have to sustain us day to day: food, shelter, clothing, personal care items, and in most cases safe, reliable transportation.
 Just about everything else can be classified as a want (though might seem like a need) – entertainment, electronics, leisure travel … the list of things we want is potentially endless.